microprediction/timemachines/README.md

 - where the intent is that the *caller* will carry the state from one invocation to the next, not the *callee*, and
 - with the further, somewhat unusual convention that variables known in advance (*a*) and the full set of model hyper-parameters (*r*) are both squished down into their respective *scalar* arguments.

-We have in mind applications (think lambdas) that are somewhat unusual in that *the caller maintains the state* in-between invocations.
-The last convention has advantages: notably a consistent hyper-parameter space, and disadvantages.
-It is made plausible by some space-filling curve conventions.
+The penultimate convention is for generality, and also eyes lambda-based deployments.
+The last convention imposes at design time a consistent hyper-parameter space.
+It seems unnatural, but facilitates comparisons of models and hyper-parameter optimizers in different settings.
+It is workable, we hope, with some space-filling curve conventions.

 ### Want to discuss time series modeling standardization?